rses-datascience/rses-datascience.github.io/researchchallenges.md

 		<header class="major">
 			<h1>Research Challenges discussion group</h1>
 		</header>
-		<p>The Research Challenges discussion group welcome seminars, tutorials, throught sharing about research in data science in relationship with Earth sciences.</p>
-		<p>The aim of this initiative is to foster and allow easy exchanges of ideas about improving existing approaches and developping new tools for use in Earth sciences problems.</p>
+		<p>The Research Challenges discussion group welcomes seminars, tutorials, and sharing about research in data science in relationship with Earth sciences.
+The aim of this initiative is to foster and to allow easy exchanges of ideas about improving existing approaches and developping new tools for use in Earth sciences problems.</p>
 		<p>The group meets forthnightly.</p>
 		<header class="major">
 			<h1>Organizers</h1>